Chapter 2: Etiology of Adult Sexual Offending

 Ward and Siegart's Pathways Model

-Based on different symptom clusters, Ward and Siegert created five different causal pathways for the development of problematic and abusive sexual behavior:
+Based on different symptom clusters, Ward and Siegert created five causal pathways for the development of problematic and abusive sexual behavior:

 - The intimacy deficit pathway describes an offender who takes advantage of an opportunity to offend if a preferred sexual partner is not available.
 This offender has significant problems with intimacy and turns to sex to ease feelings of loneliness.